 When the body is collected: what to expect

-You can contact the funeral director once you’re ready.
-You don’t have to rush.
-They will generally come within an hour of being contacted.
+You can contact the funeral director once you’re ready, they will generally come within an hour of being contacted.

 You can ask the funeral director to come a bit later if you want a little more time to sit with the body, wait for family or friends to arrive, or simply to collect yourself.